MantaRaRa/OLAP-Data-Warehouse/README.md

 _4_: Utilizing Visual Studio's Integration Services (SSIS) to update and populate the tables in SqL Server Management Studio (SSMS)

-###Special instructions required for the Reviewer:###
+### Special instructions required for the Reviewer:

 To View the Power BI file (TotalSalesby Inventory and Region.pbix), you must have Power BI downloaded and installed on your computer:
 `https://powerbi.microsoft.com/en-us/downloads/`
 If you choose to not download Power BI you can reference the dashboard from the attached .pdf file but it will not have the interactive options.

-To Extract and view the AdventureWorks2014.bak file you will need to download and install both SQL Server 2022 and SqL Server Management Studio (SSMS):
+To Extract and view the AdventureWorks2014.bak file, you will need to download and install both SQL Server 2022 and SqL Server Management Studio (SSMS):
 `https://info.microsoft.com/ww-landing-sql-server-2022.html?culture=en-us&country=us`
 `https://marketplace.visualstudio.com/items?itemName=SSIS.MicrosoftDataToolsIntegrationServices`